Darius Miles, Michael Davis indicted on capital murder charges in fatal Tuscaloosa shooting - NewsBreak

-TUSCALOOSA, Ala. ( WIAT ) — A former member of the Alabama men’s basketball team and another man have been indicted on capital murder charges in the wake of a shooting that left a mother dead in Tuscaloosa.

 Darius Miles, who had previously been off the team following an ankle injury, was indicted by a grand jury on capital murder charges Wednesday, Tuscaloosa District Attorney Hays Webb confirmed.
 Michael Davis, who allegedly fired the fatal shots, was also indicted on capital murder charges.
-‘Unsatisfactory service’: Sheriff fired officer who blew whistle on treatment of mentally ill man, lawsuit alleges
+‘Stop being ignorant with no facts’: Walker County Sheriff’s Office addresses criticism in Anthony ‘Tony’ Mitchell death

 Miles and Davis are accused of killing Jamea Harris, 23, on Jan.
 15 in a shooting near The Strip in Tuscaloosa.
 According to police, Miles was the person who allegedly gave the gun to Davis, who in turn killed Harris.